13 Jun 2025

 The Sudan War series originates from several workshops organized by the SNAC project, gathering Sudanese and international scholars and activists.
 The blog posts will be made available on the SNAC project website as they are published and will also be distributed by African Arguments – Debating Ideas and CEDEJ Khartoum websites and social media.

-The blog posts from this series lead up to a special issue under development on Sudan, focused on capital and displacement.
-The Special Issue will be rather unique as all articles are authored by displaced scholars.
+The blog posts from this series lead up to a special issue on Sudan, focused on capital and displacement edited by Raga Makawi and Mari Norbakk.
+The special issue will be rather unique as all articles are authored by displaced scholars.
+The SNAC project has provided writing scholarships to all the Sudanese authors and editors.

 The Sudan War series